Asian stocks lower after Wall St ends May with gains - WTMJ

 “It still feels like a market looking for direction in the face of uncertainty,” said Patrik Schowitz of JP Morgan Asset Management in a report.

-The Nikkei 225 in Tokyo tumbled 0.8% to 28,928.69 after May retail sales fell 4.5% from the previous month and factory output rose above pre-pandemic levels for the first time but growth of 2.5% was lower than expected.
+The Nikkei 225 in Tokyo tumbled 1.2% to 28,798.37 after May retail sales fell 4.5% from the previous month and factory output rose above pre-pandemic levels for the first time but 2.5% growth was lower than expected.

 The index ended up for May after a bumpy few weeks of selling by investors who focused on the conflict between economic recovery and inflation.